vineetma/springtutorial/lets_update_to_gradle.md

 Gradle file in individual sub-projects shall have further modification/addition to the properties received from root, as the need may be.

+#Adding eclipse support
+It is as simple as

+{% highlight bash %}
+apply plugin: 'eclipse'
+{% endhighlight %}

 #Relevant Templates
 **TODO**: Include reference to the URL where such templates are mentioned.
 **TODO**: List commonly used, specifically the one that we would like to use for the storesapp application.